-Many Vaping Illnesses Linked To Black Market "Dank Vapes" Or Other THC Products
+Many Vaping Illnesses Linked To Black Market 'Dank Vapes' Or Other THC Products

 The mystery of the outbreak of vaping-related lung illnesses is still not solved.